Mapscape/fastcgipp/README.md

 ## About ##

-This library is intended as a high-efficiency C++ api for web development.
+This library is intended as a high-efficiency C++14 api for web development.
 It allows your applications to communicate with web servers through the FastCGI protocol, tabulates all your environment data, manages character encoding, and allows requests to effectively share CPU time.
 If you want any further